Tahseenahhamza/Online-Book-Store---SQL/README.md

 - **Identify risks** (low stock, declining genres)
 - **Spot opportunities** (loyal customers, trending books)

-This is the kind of analysis a data analyst would do in a real company.

----

 ## 🔹 How to Run It
 1. Create a database called `OnlineBooks` in PostgreSQL